bonomani/devmon/README.md

 [More screenshots](https://wiki.ubiquitous-network.ch/doku.php?id=en:devmon:screenshots)

 ## What is new!
-- This is the first SNMPv3 release!
-(8.2021)
-  - Backup your server before upgrade
-  - Install Net-SNMP lib
-  - Expect bugs!
+Tackling the memory leaks
-  - Enjoy new speed...
+- A new distributed SNMPwalk engine!
+(7.2023)
+  - Retries reengineered: under the devmon control
+    - Identified as the main source of memory leaks, especially when timeouts are exceeded.
+    - Dynamic nb of retries
+  - SNMPwalk reengineered with primitive function: "snmpbulkwalk"
+     - Partial retries (so sometimes partial responses)
+  - Bonus
+    - Optimisation engine: Better speed for slow devices !
+  - Info
+    - Defaut SNMP engine changed: SNMP_Session (Pure Perl)
+    - Snmpv3 still with external "C" dependency: no partial retries implemented
+  -  Highly recommended upgrade!

 ## What are we working on?
 (In order):
   - Current roadmap